daveyarwood/blog.djy.io/src/_drafts/how-i-deploy-my-personal-projects.md

 Jekyll feature that will only work on newer versions of Jekyll, and I found that with GitHub Pages, I couldn't control the version of Jekyll that was used to build the site.
-With Netlify, I can control pretty much everything about the build, including any dependencies I want to bring in and what command to run.
+With Netlify, I can control pretty much everything about the build, including which dependencies to bring in and what command to run to build the site.
 Another awesome thing about Netlify is that they make it super easy to set up your site to serve on a custom domain, and they'll even generate an SSL certificate for you automatically.
-Once you're set up, you can deploy your site effortlessly simply by pushing commits to the default branch of your repo.
+After a quick and painless setup, you can deploy your site by simply pushing commits to the default branch of your repo.

-# My VPS
+# DigitalOcean

+I first started using [DigitalOcean][digitalocean] as a way to explore having my own [VPS][vps] that I could use to deploy arbitrary static sites and web applications.
+I ended up only using my VPS to host static sites, which I now realize was kind of pointless, because I could have just used Netlify to host all of them, and it would have been a lot easier and more convenient.
+But it really wasn't pointless, because learning how to set up and maintain a VPS was a valuable exercise in itself.

+If you're curious about setting up a VPS, I will say that it's easy and fun to do it with DigitalOcean.
+I paid $5 per month for a Droplet (i.e. server) that ran 24/7 and could do anything I wanted.
+There are all kinds of useful things that you can do with a VPS, but I ended up only using mine to host web pages and other files.
+The setup for that was kind of interesting.
+I set up a wildcard CNAME (`*.djy.io`) to direct to the IP address of my Droplet.
+Then, I followed one of DigitalOcean's guides to set up [nginx][nginx] to serve the content from various folders in `/var/www` (sites that I had written and uploaded to the VPS).
+With this setup in place, I was able to create a new site whenever I wanted by syncing the HTML and assets into a folder in `/var/www` and using a simple nginx config file to specify which sites were to serve on which subdomains (e.g. `something.djy.io`).

+I got rid of the $5/month VPS once I figured out that I wasn't using it for anything that Netlify couldn't handle for me in a much better way, and for free.

+Lately, though, I have been using DigitalOcean again, to host an actual web application.

 > TODO: To discuss:
-> * My single, $5/mo Droplet and what I use it for
-> * nginx / wildcard DNS record
 > * recently started using DigitalOcean App Platform to build an API for Alda
 >   releases, from version 2 onward